awesomedev43/python-notebook-local-agent/README.md

 - Only tested on Windows Platform
 - No ability to clean up of old job data
-- No database migration logic
+- All scheduled jobs become inactive on exit

 ## License